-Due to the rise in COVID-19 cases and for the safety of healthcare students and employees, many medical facilities, along with federal policies, are mandating the COVID-19 vaccination, with limited exemptions available for students and employees.
-Because all clinical hours and/or clinical competencies must be completed to meet program requirements, this means you may be required to receive the COVID-19 vaccination or have an approved exemption on file to enter and/or progress in the EMS program.
-For additional information regarding these requirements, please see the Health Sciences and Wellness COVID-19 Policy, page 6.
+Most LCCC HSW students must complete clinical rotations for program completion.
+These clinical rotations occur in clinical settings with clinical sites that have agreed to provide these educational experiences for LCCC students.
+In order to ensure the safest environment possible for their patients and staff, many of these clinical settings have included COVID-19 in their list of clinical clearance requirements, with limited exemptions available for students and employees.
+Because all clinical hours and/or clinical competencies must be completed to meet program requirements, this means you may be required to receive the COVID-19 vaccination or have an approved exemption on file to enter and/or progress in the Emergency Medical Services program.
+For additional information, regarding these requirements, please see the Health Sciences & Wellness Policies Handbook, Addendum and the Clinical Site COVID-19 FAQ’s.

 What will I learn?

-The Emergency Medical Services (EMS), or paramedics, program prepares students to be first responders and pre-hospital care providers who are informed of the latest advances in technology and equipment as well as medical care.
-Emergency Medical Services is a challenging, rapidly advancing field requiring continuous education.
+The Emergency Medical Services (EMS) program at Laramie County Community College (LCCC) prepares students to be first responders and prehospital care providers as EMTs and Paramedics who are instructed in the latest technological, equipment and medical care.
+EMS is a rapidly advancing field requiring continuous education to recertify every two years.

-EMS/EMT personnel typically work for private ambulance services, fire departments, hospitals or other rescue services.
+EMS personnel (EMTs and paramedics) typically work for private ambulance services, fire departments, hospitals or other rescue services.
+They may also work within hospitals, emergency departments and clinics, or urgent care facilities.

-The Emergency Medical Services – Paramedic program prepares competent entry-level paramedics for work in various emergency services fields.
+The Emergency Medical Services – Paramedic program prepares competent entry-level paramedics for work in various EMS capacities.

 What can I do with this degree?

-EMS/EMT personnel typically work for private ambulance services, fire departments, hospitals or other rescue services.
+EMS personnel (EMTs and Paramedics) typically work for private ambulance services, fire departments, hospitals, or other rescue services.
+They may also work within hospitals, emergency departments and clinics, or urgent care facilities.

 Visit Career Coach for additional information about Emergency Medical Technicians.